-The earlier econometic panel data literature paid close attention to the dynamics in the outcome process, arising from substantive questions such as the estimation of structural models for production functions and dynamic labor supply.
-Motivated by these questions this literature distinguished between state dependence and unobserved heterogeneity ({\it e.g.}, \citep{heckman1981statistical, chamberlain1984panel}) and various dynamic forms of exogeneity ({\it e.g.}, weak, strong and strict exogeneity, and predeterminedness, see \citep{engle1983exogeneity, arellano1991some}), issues that have not received as much attention yet in the current literature.
-The earlier literature also studied models that combined the presence of unit-fixed effects with lagged dependent variables, leading to concerns about biases of least squares estimators in short panels (the so-called Nickell bias, \cite{nickell1981biases}) and the use of instrumental variable approaches \citep*{nickell1981biases, arellano1991some, blundell1998initial,hahn2002asymptotically,alvarez2003time}.
+The earlier econometric panel data literature paid close attention to the dynamics in the outcome process, arising from substantive questions such as the estimation of structural models for production functions and dynamic labor supply.
+Motivated by these questions, this literature distinguished between state dependence and unobserved heterogeneity ({\it e.g.}, \citep{heckman1981statistical, chamberlain1984panel}) and various dynamic forms of exogeneity ({\it e.g.}, weak, strong and strict exogeneity, and predeterminedness, see \citep{engle1983exogeneity, arellano1991some}).
+These issues have not received as much attention yet in the current literature.
+The earlier literature also studied models that combined the presence of unit-fixed effects with lagged dependent variables, leading to concerns about biases of least squares estimators in short panels (the so-called Nickell bias, \cite{nickell1981biases}) and the use of instrumental variable approaches (\citealp{nickell1981biases, arellano1991some, blundell1998initial,hahn2002asymptotically,alvarez2003time}).
 This literature had a huge impact on empirical work in social sciences, but the recent literature has not connected much to these issues.

 In contrast, an important theme in the current literature that was not discussed as much in the earlier literature concerns the presence of general heterogeneity in causal effects, both over time and across units, associated with observed as well as unobserved characteristics.
 The recognition of the importance of heterogeneity has led to findings that previously popular estimators are sensitive to the presence of such heterogeneity and to the development of more robust alternatives.
-These results are related to a subset of the econometric panel data literature, {\it e.g.}, \citep{chamberlain1992efficiency,arellano2011identifying,graham2012identification,chernozhukov2013average}, which emphasized heterogeneity in a way that is more in line with the current literature.
+These results are related to a subset of the econometric panel data literature, {\it e.g.}, \citep{chamberlain1992efficiency,arellano2011identifying,graham2012identification,chernozhukov2013average}, which modeled heterogeneity in a way that is more in line with the current literature.
 We discuss this connection in detail in Section \ref{section:staggered}.